ubicucsd/crash_course/source/10_Phylogenetics.md

 ## Challenge: Different Algorithms, Different Results

 We made two algorithm choices in our pipeline above.
 One is the distance calculator's model and the other is the distance tree's model.
 Use the documentation to find alternate algorithms and try various combinations.
-You'll see the predicted tree (and the evolutaionary relationships) change!
+You'll see the predicted tree (and the evolutionary relationships) change!

 How do we know which tree is the best?
 Let's look at an analogous example with phenotypic mutations that's easier to follow than genotypic mutations.
 Consider the two trees below: